 An advantage of pre-charging is that it is useful in diagnosing faulty components, system issues, or electrical defects.
-For example, attempting to pre-charge a short will fail as the system knows that the downstream voltage is not increasing and automatically initiates the discharge.
+For example, pre-charging a short will fail as the system knows the downstream voltage is not increasing and automatically initiates the discharge.

 Common Precharge Fault Codes

 Here are some of the most common fault codes that come up when there is a problem with the hybrid vehicle pre-charge circuit taking too long.
 These codes are from various vehicle manufacturers.